sbmkvp/footfall_from_wifi_sensors/review/response.md

 > Thank you for pointing this out.
 In the revised version of the paper we
 > have made reference to this discussion, while also making clear the
-> anonymisation is ensured by the system architecture that processess and
+> anonymisation is ensured by the system architecture that processes and
 > curates the data.
 Specifically we rotated the random salt used to hash the
-> MAC addresses regulary to prevent any kind of tracking of the users across
+> MAC addresses regularly to prevent any kind of tracking of the users across
 > a longer period of time with which the hashing process is carried out.

 3. There is a number of commercial solutions doing counting based on Wi-Fi